Today, we are becoming more and more concerned about the environment and the importance of taking actions to save the planet.

 Moreover, more repaired batteries mean less abusives practices.
 Most of the world’s production of cobalt comes from the Democratic Republic of the Congo and is tied to armed conflict, illegal mining, human rights abuses, child labour, and harmful environmental practices.

 NOWOS believes in a circular economy, benefiting people, planet and profit.

-Specific packaging needs to be used after the batteries are classified according to 3 states; end of life, damaged/defective, and dangerous/unstable.
+Specific packaging needs to be used after the batteries are classified according to 4 states; new, end of life, damaged/defective, and dangerous/unstable.
 Conforming to ADR (European Agreement of 30 September 1957 concerning the International Carriage of Dangerous Goods by Road), each member state should be packed differently and there are strict rules to comply with.
 The transport can only be done by an expert and ADR certified company.